oskariorg/oskari-docs/md/documentation/features/publisher/tools.md

 # Publisher tools

+Bundles in Oskari can provide a tool object(/Oskari clazz) that the `publisher` bundle/functionality discovers at runtime.
+This allows bundles to extend the publisher user-interface by adding new options for the user to see when that particular bundle is part of an application.

-Bundles in Oskari can provide a tool object that the `publisher` bundle/functionality discovers by querying Oskari for classes with protocol `Oskari.mapframework.publisher.Tool` (See example tool class below with `'protocol': ['Oskari.mapframework.publisher.Tool']`).
+The tools are discovered by querying Oskari for classes with protocol `Oskari.mapframework.publisher.Tool` (See example tool class below with `'protocol': ['Oskari.mapframework.publisher.Tool']`).

 ```javascript
 Oskari.clazz.define('Oskari.mybundle.publisher.MyPluginTool', function () {},